 In her hometown, Bright's started her treatment for meningitis, a terrifying infection that affects the brain and spinal cord.
 Following that ordeal, she faced the daunting challenge of battling cerebral malaria, an aggressive form of the disease that attacked her very core.
 Throughout it all, Bright's innocent spirit endured unimaginable suffering as she braved it all.

 Despite all the treatment she was subjected to, she was not able to recover and overcome her problems.
-Her parents got her admitted to Sanar International Hospitals, under Dr. Harnarayan Singh, Director & HOD, Neurosurgery and Spine Surgery.
+Her parents got her admitted to SHALBY Sanar International Hospitals, under Dr. Harnarayan Singh, Director & HOD, Neurosurgery and Spine Surgery.
 Upon her admission she underwent a comprehensive evaluation by the medical team to ascertain the root cause of her suffering which was diagnosed as Severe Hydrocephalus caused by a large tumour in third ventricle of brain.

 This condition is characterized by the dangerous accumulation of fluid deep within the brain's cavities, known as ventricles.
 In Bright's case, Monro's foramen, the delicate junction between her paired lateral ventricles and the third ventricle of her brain, had widened.
 Within her third ventricle, a large cystic tumour had taken hold, its contents bearing a greenish hue and tiny fat globules.
 The walls of the third ventricle had also not been spared, as they were shadowed by the relentless tumor, bearing small calcifications as scars.